opensearch-project/documentation-website/_dashboards/workspace/workspace-acl.md

 ## Config dashboard admin

-## Define Authorization policy for your workspaces
+## Define Collaborators for your workspaces